Episode 3 – Things to Remember When using SSH in the Cloud

 I can tell you that in many organizations the SSH keys are neglected.
 If it’s so important to rotate your keys, how does one to go about doing that?

-To generate a public-private key pair, we use the ssh-keygen command.
-You need to provide a location and file name.
+To generate a public-private key pair, we use the ssh-keygen

-Notice that, by default it is stored in the SSH directory and given a name of id_rsa but I wanted it to be in the current directory.
-So, I use a single period and then, give it the name of “demo2.”
 Next, I’m prompted for a passphrase.
 A passphrase protects the private key above and beyond the operating system protections due to the fact that creating it in my home directory.

-Now if we do an ls we will see that we have two new files.
+we will see that we have two new files.
 One is called “demo2” which is my private key.
 Notice that the command didn’t attack on the “pem” file extension?
-That is something that AWS does, but we see the demo2 file has a very similar structure to the other private key that was generated by AWS.
+That is something that AWS does, but we see the demo2

 Notice that the key material is different.
 Again the private key is something that you definitely want to make sure you have protected.

-Next, take a look at our demo2.pub key file.
-It looks very much like that authorized_keys file that we saw on our virtual machine.
+key file.
+It looks very much like that authorized_keys

 Let’s insert this new public key into our virtual machine.
-The easiest way is just to copy it and then SSH in and append the copied contents onto the existing authorized_keys file.
+The easiest way is just to copy it and then SSH in and append the copied contents onto the existing authorized_keys

 NOTE: To rotate the SSH Public Key, you would delete the original.
 Now, we should be able to login with either one of our keys.

 Now we have authenticated with the other private key.
-While we are still logged in, let’s take a look at /var/log/secure.
+While we are still logged in, let’s take a look at /var/log/secure

-Image of the terminal displaying a portion of /var/log/secure We can see that we’ve got multiple times where we have a message that says “Accepted public key for ec2-user.”
+We can see that we’ve got multiple times where we have a message that says “Accepted public key for ec2-user.”
 So let’s go ahead and do a grep for that string:

 We can see that we have two different SHA256 values.
 Where did those two different SHA256 values come from?
 They are the SHA256 hash of the public keys.
-The easiest way to demonstrate that is, if we exit out of our SSH session and then we can use ssh-keygen command with the -lf switch:

 We can see that it does indeed match.
 What about the other one?
 Well, we don’t have a local copy of that one.
 So, let’s log back into our EC2 instance and change into our .ssh directory.
-When we do a ls we can see that we have the authorized_keys file, so here again we use the keygen command:

 Important Points